Jalastin/ECS-189L-Project/ProjectDocument.md

 - [Free 2D Fantasy Characters Easy to Rig](https://assetstore.unity.com/packages/2d/characters/free-2d-fantasy-characters-easy-to-rig-214009) by ThunderCube Games licensed under [Standard Unity Asset Store EULA](https://unity3d.com/legal/as_terms)

 ### Visual Style
 For our game, we wanted a visual style that would involve simple, yet nice-looking graphics.
 As a result, I found some Unity assets that fit our needs and they were applied to our level design.
 Furthermore, since our game relies heavily on aiming and landing the ball on platforms, I thought that a less-intrusive visual style would make the game experience better for players.
-Another visual style decision we decided to make was to use 3D objects in a 2D platformer, similar to Getting Over It, because it adds more depth to our game’s graphics.
+Another visual style decision we decided to make was to use 3D objects in a 2D platformer, similar to Getting Over It with Bennett Foddy, because it adds a sense of depth.
 As for the playable character, I found a [sprite](https://assetstore.unity.com/packages/2d/characters/free-2d-fantasy-characters-easy-to-rig-214009) on the Unity store that could seamlessly integrate skeletal animations as opposed to making one.
 This decision was influenced by the time constraint and my lack of experience with pixel art.

 ### Animation System
 To create the animations for this game, I utilized Unity’s skeletal animations for 2D sprites.
 Skeletal animation, also known as rigging, is an easy to pick up method of animation for beginners.
 Unity’s skeletal animation system is very intuitive to use and does not require a lot of setup to get started.
 The first step that I did to create an animation was adding a set of individual, controllable “bones” to a 2D sprite.

 ![](./ExampleImages/Bones.PNG)